RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 ```

 In this way you can implement most, if not all `HKT` abstractions in stable Rust.
 However the ergonomics of these abstractions are downright abysmal.
 Bounds, bounds, bounds *everywhere*.
 We saw this a little in `Functor<A, B>`, we needed `Family<A> + Family<B>` (why does family need to be repeated!).
 Hopefully we can solve this on nightly, find out next time ...

+If you can't wait and must know more, check out [`type-families`](https://github.com/rustyyato/type-families), an experimental crate that implements the ideas outlined in this blog post.

+You can discuss this on reddit [here](https://www.reddit.com/r/rust/comments/ll9un4/generalizing_over_generics_in_rust_part_1_aka/) or the users.rust-lang.org [here](https://users.rust-lang.org/t/generalizing-over-generics-in-rust-part-1-aka-higher-kinded-types-in-rust/55716/2)